risk-first/website/docs/thinking/Development-Process.md

 1. You're [Meeting Reality](../thinking/Glossary.md#meet-reality) all-in-one-go:  all of these risks materialize at the same time, and you have to deal with them all at once.
 2. Because of this, at the point you put code into the hands of your users, your [Internal Model](../thinking/Glossary.md#internal-model) is at its least-developed.
 All the [Hidden Risks](../thinking/Glossary.md#hidden-risk) now need to be dealt with at the same time, in production.

-## Applying the Process
+## Applying the Toy Process

-Let's look at how our process should act to prevent these risks materializing by considering an unhappy path, one where at the outset, we have lots of [Hidden Risks](../thinking/Glossary.md#hidden-risk).
+Let's look at how our toy process should act to prevent these risks materializing by considering an unhappy path.
+One where, at the outset, we have lots of [Hidden Risks](../thinking/Glossary.md#hidden-risk).
 Let's say a particularly vocal user rings up someone in the office and asks for new **Feature X** to be added to the software.
 It's logged as a new feature request, but:

 - Unfortunately, this feature once programmed will break an existing **Feature Y**.
 - Implementing the feature will use some api in a library, which contains bugs and have to be coded around.